BShraman/apache-airflow-mcp-server/README.md

 ## 📝 Troubleshooting

-- **Claude Desktop can't find MCP tools:** Ensure the MCP server is running and correctly configured.
+- **Can't find MCP tools:** Ensure the MCP server is running and correctly configured.
 - **Authentication errors:** Check your Airflow credentials in the `.env` file.
 - **Docker issues:** Use `docker logs` to view error messages.